arvados/l7g/Lightning-Data.md

 gattgttacaccttcctgatgcattggctttgttgtcattgtaa
 ```

-For the 651 samples, 433 thousand genome datasets, 217 Harver Personal Genome Project datasets and
+For the 651 samples, 433 thousand genome datasets, 217 Harvard Personal Genome Project datasets and
 the hg19 reference, the tile library totals 9GiB.
 The latest tile library can be found at: